You heard them through the grapevine, the myths about her.

 A mollusk can contain more than one pearl.

-Seawater pearls (or salt water pearls) are grown inside oysters and usually originate from Japan, Thailand, Australia, China, and Vietnam.
+Seawater pearls (or salt water pearls) are grown inside oysters and usually originate from Japan, Thailand, Australia, China, French Polynesia and Vietnam.
 The famous akoya pearls from Japan are seawater pearls, prized for their superior luster and almost-perfect round shape.
 Another popular seawater pearl is the keshi pearl.
-These are by-products of pearl cultivation or result of cultivation mishaps, hence its funky shapes (a happy accident, you might say!).
+These are by-products of pearl cultivation or result of cultivation mishaps, hence their funky shapes (a happy accident, you might say!).

 Seawater pearls tend to have thinner nacre, which takes longer to form than that of freshwater pearls.
-The longer time means better quality of nacre and thus, more luster.
+The longer time means better quality of nacre and more luster.